jonthegeek/beekeeper/README.md

     the rest of a package would be built.
   - [x] Also generate a `tests/testthat/*.R` file for that generated function.
-  - [ ] Generate `R/*.R` and `tests/testthat/*.R` files to authenticate
+  - [x] Generate `R/*.R` and `tests/testthat/*.R` files to authenticate
-    the user.
+    the user (using API keys).
-  - [ ] Produce a vignette about configuring authentication.
+  - [x] Produce a vignette about configuring authentication.
+Folded into the main vignette since it’s suprisingly straightforward.
-  - **Potential challenges:** Authentication is a complex and delicate subject.
-Some APIs require registration of special apps to “catch” authentication requests, while others simply provide an API key.
-I will need to carefully navigate these complexities in the vignette.
 - **0.2.0: OAS definition discovery.**
   - Add support for APIs using the OAS json format.
   - Streamline discovery of API definitions (with associated error